panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 If you want to escape code points from the entire BMP, then use an **unicode escape sequence**.
 The escape format is `\u<hex>`, where `\u` is a prefix followed by a hexadecimal number `<hex>` with a fixed length of 4 digits.
 For example `'\u0051'` (symbol `'Q'`) or `'\u222B'` (integral symbol `'∫'`).

-Let's use the unicode escape sequences:
+Let's use some unicode escape sequences:

 ```javascript
 const str = 'I\u0020learn \u0055nicode';